eclipse-emfcloud/coffee-editor/README.md

 case that is manifest in one of these example branches, that such example branch be rebased and updated as a part of that contribution.
 Thus it is important that users of these example branches not base their own work on them (in git terms) because they **will be force-pushed** from time to time, rewriting their history to rebase them on more recent baselines of the Coffee Editor.

-## Docker Example

-### Information

-This is a Docker image with Theia application and the following VSCode plugins (among others)

-- Clangd for C/C++ editing support
-- Debug for C/C++ debugging support
-- Java LSP
-- Java Debug

-The runtime environment has installed (among others)

-- CMake for building C/C++ projects
-- GBD for debugging C/C++ projects

-## Building and running the Docker image

-To build the docker container run the following command once:

-    docker build -t "coffee-editor:latest" .

-Now you can start the Theia Demo app using the following command (or change the host port to your preferences):

-    docker run -it -p 0.0.0.0:3000:3000 coffee-editor:latest yarn start

-Next, open a browser pointing to localhost:3000/#/usr/coffee-editor/backend/examples/SuperBrewer3000 in your host.
-You should see a Theia application with an example project being loaded.
-Refer to the README.md in the workspace for more details on how to use the example project.